Codecademy/docs/content/kotlin/concepts/functions/functions.md

 An anonymous function is assigned as a variable, `fun` comes after equals sign `=`.
 It has no name, which is why it is called anonymous.

 - Option One: After the variable name is the argument types in parentheses `()` then `->` and the return type.
-This is followed by the equals sign `=` then the `fun` keyword, arguments in parenthesis, the return type, and the single return statement in curly braces `{}` .
+This is followed by the equals sign `=` and the `fun` keyword, arguments in parenthesis, the return type, and the single return statement in curly braces `{}` .

 - Option Two: After the variable name is an equals sign `=`, then the `fun` keyword, followed by the arguments with argument types in parentheses `()`, followed by `:` and the return type, followed by a single return statement in curly brackets `{}`.